bormaxi8080/osint-timeline/DRAFT.md

 ----

 **Universal Search & AI:**

+`BRAIN.md` is a local Markdown folder.
+It's yours.
+Git it, move it, read it with any tool: https://projectbrain.md/

+**Build More Architect Dreams**.
+An AI-driven agile development module for the BMad Method Module Ecosystem, the best and most comprehensive Agile AI Driven Development framework that has true scale-adaptive intelligence that adjusts from bug fixes to enterprise systems: https://github.com/bmad-code-org/BMAD-METHOD

 Loop Engineering.
 Practical patterns, starters & CLI tools for loop engineering with AI coding agents.
 Design systems that prompt and orchestrate agents (inspired by Addy Osmani and Boris Cherny).
 Includes loop-audit, loop-init, loop-cost: https://github.com/cobusgreyling/loop-engineering